Quick answer

 We serve families in Dallas, Collin, Denton, and Tarrant counties from our offices in Richardson, Dallas, and Prosper, with virtual options available.

 If you are dealing with complex assets like RSUs and stock options in your divorce, you do not have to face it alone.
-Call (888) 584-9614 today to schedule your free consultation.
-We will help you protect what matters most and find your path forward.
+Call our law firm at (888) 584-9614 today or contact us online to schedule your free consultation.
+We will help you protect what matters most by providing the best legal advice.